 In order to learn what happens behind the scenes during those stressful (yet exciting) 10 days, HoopsHype talked to CJ Watson, Derrick Williams, Xavier Silas and Quinn Cook.
 As a reminder, here’s how each of those players ended up on a 10-day deal.

-- Williams was waived by the Miami Heat earlier this season.
+- Williams was waived by the Miami Heat last season.
 Rather than signing a guaranteed deal with another team, the former No. 2 overall pick in the 2011 draft chose to sign a 10-day contract with the Cleveland Cavaliers because he wanted to join a contender.
 He was then signed for the rest of the season.